The Current State of the Equity Crowdfunding Industry

-That put many entrepreneurs in search of capital seeing alternative sources of early-stage money to keep their doors open.
 Equity crowdfunding was one of the new benefactors.
 While some industries took a major hit, others were propelled years into the future — witness the shift to online work, the massive uptick in online shopping, and the reordering of economic priorities seemingly overnight.

 2020: A Massive Year for Regulation CF

 Online finance raised $239 million in 2020 from 358,000 investors, enabling 1,100 small businesses, reports Crowdfund Capital Advisors.